Types of Oil Painting Brushes

 Large flat brushes come in different sizes and for different purposes, depending on the type of hair.

-For painting a large area, for example sky, or for painting the bottom layer (underpainting), hog bristle brushes are excellent.
+For painting a large area, for example, the sky or for painting the bottom layer (underpainting), hog bristle brushes are excellent.

 For extra gentle smoothing or blending, brushes with soft hair are better.
 Goat hair is a good example.